 Emigration of tagged fish out of the assessed area can violate the assumptions of tag recapture models used in the assessment and result in biomass and stock status being over-estimated.
-We estimated the emigration rate of toothfish from Falkland Islands waters based on the tag recaptures that occurred inside and outside of the FCZ, following the approach of Burch $et\ al.$ (2017).
+We estimated the emigration rate of toothfish from Falkland Islands waters based on the tag recaptures that occurred inside and outside of the FCZ, following the approach of Burch et al. (2017).
 For the recaptures outside the FCZ, we relied on the reporting by fishing fleets operating in these regions, specifically through collaborative work with Chile and the High Seas Korean fleet.
-The approach of Burch $et\ al.$ (2017) requires the knowledge of annual harvest rates (i.e. catches and vulnerable biomass) both inside and outside of the FCZ; given the lack of reliable information on overall harvest rates outside of the FCZ, we assumed them equal to inside the FCZ.
+The approach of Burch et al. (2017) requires the knowledge of annual harvest rates (i.e. catches and vulnerable biomass) both inside and outside of the FCZ; given the lack of reliable information on overall harvest rates outside the FCZ, we assumed them equal to inside the FCZ.
 Tag reporting was assumed to be 50% outside the FCZ, compared to 100% within the FCZ.
-The tag emigration rate was estimated at $\lambda_M = 0.0478$; the tag shedding parameter supplied to CASAL (λ_S) was increased by the value of the emigration rate, providing a simple yet effective approach to correct for the effects of emigration (Burch $et\ al.$ 2017).
-Methods used to estimate tag shedding and emigration rates will be detailed in a separate report.
+The tag emigration rate was estimated at λ_M = 0.0451; the tag shedding parameter supplied to CASAL (λ_S) was increased by the value of the emigration rate, providing a simple yet effective approach to correct for the effects of emigration (Burch et al. 2017).